-Since Valentines day is coming up I thought it could be fun to do some Valentines looks this week.
+Since Valentine’s day is coming up I thought it could be fun to do some Valentine’s looks this week.
 For many, pink is just the ultimate Valentines colour.
-I´m personally not a big fan of pink so I Celinafied it with some brown to make it a little more wearable for us non-pinkers as well and it turned out flirtatiously pink without being too much. :)
+I’m personally not a big fan of pink so I Celinafied it with some brown to make it a little more wearable for us non-pinkers and it turned out as a flirtatious pink without being too much. :)

 3. Use a fluffy brush to work in some soft brown eyeshadow in the crease, outer corner and underneath the eye so that you get a nice backwards C-shape and blend it out.
-Make sure it´s nice blended in with the pink.
+Make sure it’s nice blended in with the pink.
 Apply a nude highlight colour on the brow bone and blend it into the brown.
-I used a 217 brush from Mac to apply both Cork and Kid from Mac in the crease/outer corner area and Mac Brule on the brow bone.
+I used a 217 brush from Mac to apply Mac Cork in the crease and Mac Brule on the brow bone.

-4. If you want some extra sparkle you can apply a shimmery light pink eyeshadow on the inner part of your lid.
+4. If you want some extra sparkle to your eyes you can apply a shimmery light pink eyeshadow on the inner part of your lid.
 I used the pink colour from the Chanel Les 4 Ombres no 27 Golden eyes.
-It´s a very subtle colour with lots of glitter and shimmer.
+It’s a very subtle colour with shimmer.
 Apply false eyelashes, mascara and eyeliner.
-I used Ardell wispies, Lancôme L´extreme in black and L´oreal liquid eye liner.
+I used Ardell wispies, Lancôme L’extreme in black and L´oreal liquid eye liner.
 Tadaaa, wasn´t that easy?? ;)